The other day my friend said to me, “You value knowledge and being cultured. I still don’t get it. How do you not read the news?”

 I tried to find a sophisticated answer, but the truth was simpler than that: I don’t care enough.

 That’s not to say that I’m completely uninformed about the world.
-The beauty of it is, that since most people are so entralled with current events, the really important stuff you avoid.
+The beauty of it is, since most people are so entralled with current events, the really important stuff you can’t avoid.
 So I end up finding out the headlines eventually, just not during my morning coffee.